-In addition, MSDH is currently responding to the rapidly evolving COVID-19 pandemic.
-The Governor's Comprehensive Emergency Management Plan is activated, and the State Health Officer is tasked with leading the state response.
-MSDH staff from various units are on COVID-19 response orders impacting operations of many agency programs.
-These frontline public health staff, in coordination with the Governor and other state agencies, are working to slow the spread of COVID-19 in Mississippi.
-Exact timing on a safe and effective vaccine is not yet in view, so additional efforts to slow the transmission of the virus must continue.
-Current activities include:
+In 2020 and 2021, MSDH operations were heavily concentrated on the state's response to COVID-19 pandemic.
+After the Governor's Comprehensive Emergency Management Plan was activated, the State Health Officer was tasked with leading the state response.
+MSDH staff from various units were on COVID-19 response orders impacting operations of many agency programs.
+These frontline public health staff, in coordination with the Governor and other state agencies, worked to slow the spread of COVID-19 in Mississippi and provide COVID-19 vaccinations to the public.